 Information for the annual Icelandic Poppy Fields of Shinrin Park (Musashi Kyuryo National Government Park), Namegawa Town, Saitama.
 This post was originally about the horse riding event, that took place annually in the poppy fields, but has been adjusted and republished for these pandemic times!

-There has been no horse riding event since 2019.
-In 2020 and 2021 it was cancelled due to the Coronavirus.
+There has been no horse riding event since 2019 due to the pandemic.
 For the record, most of the walking and related events were cancelled in 2020 and 2021, but several of them have come back in 2022.
-Moreover, the flowers bloomed throughout!
-And Shinrin Park posted today, March 28th 2022, to say that the Icelandic poppies have started to bloom.
+Unfortunately, the horse riding event remains off the calendar even in 2023.
+But the flowers have bloomed throughout!
+And Shinrin Park posted March 21st 2023 (a week earlier than in 2022) to say that the Icelandic poppies have started to bloom.
 In and around 700,000 of them!

-In a normal year, the spring horse riding experience is on the third weekend of April in this field.
+Before the pandemic, the spring horse riding experience was on the third weekend of April in this field.
 These type of horse riding events are popular as there are only a handful of places in Saitama that you can casually experience riding a horse for a short period of time.
 Zoos such as Saitama Children’s Zoo and Chikozan Park zoo have a daily horse riding event and Midori no Mura in Ogano normally has a monthly event.
-Please note, most of these are not available currently on account of the Coronavirus.
+Please note, most of these are still not available currently on account of the pandemic.

 Also in bloom

 Right now there are several other flowers in bloom in Shinrin Park.
-For example, the cherry blossoms started to bloom this last week of March too.
-Also, you can see about 18,000 early blooming tulips until around mid April.
+For example, cherry blossoms and Christmas roses.
+Also, you can currently see about 18,000 early blooming tulips in their prime.
+In addition, the baby blue eyes (nemophila) have also started to bloom.
 The lupine will hopefully start to grow around mid April.

 Cost: 450 entrance to fee to the park, no extra charge to view the flowers.
 The 450 yen fee is for adults only.
 Children can enter for free.
 If you want to rent a bike it costs extra.
 More on that here.